Health and Safety

-As an international student, it can be challenging to know who to contact in an emergency situation.
-Below are some external emergency support services:
+As an international student, it can be challenging to know who to contact in an emergency.
+The following are some external emergency support services:

 Dial 000 for Police, Fire or Ambulance assistance from any landline or mobile.
 This number is free to call.
 Do not dial this number if the situation is not an emergency.
 For property damage or theft, ring 131 444.

 If you require emergency medical assistance, all public hospitals have a 24-hour Casualty and Emergency department.
-Expect long waits unless it is a true emergency.
+However, expect long waits unless it is an urgent emergency.
 A full listing of all public and private hospitals in Australia is available at MyHospitals.

 Mental Health Support

-Lifeline’s 131 114 service provides free crisis, suicide prevention and mental health support 24 hours a day, every day of the week.
+Lifeline’s phone service 131 114 provides free, crisis and suicide prevention and mental health support 24 hours a day, every day of the week.

 Australia is, by world standards, relatively safe, however, incidents do happen.
 Here are some important safety tips to help you avoid dangerous situations: